 - Accountability toward the college, in that:

-- the nurse educator will contribute in a responsible manner toward the planning and implementation of a program of study in nursing that is responsive to the needs of the community, the learning needs of the students, the parameters of the community college setting and the expectations of accrediting agencies
+- The nurse educator will contribute in a responsible manner toward the planning and implementation of a program of study in nursing that is responsive to the needs of the community, the learning needs of the students, the parameters of the community college setting and the expectations of accrediting agencies

-- the nurse educator will not knowingly contribute to or support situations that impede, disrupt or jeopardize the learning experiences of the students within the program of study, and that he/she will not be unnecessarily reluctant to take appropriate action to prevent or alleviate such situations
+- The nurse educator will not knowingly contribute to or support situations that impede, disrupt or jeopardize the learning experiences of the students within the program of study, and that he/she will not be unnecessarily reluctant to take appropriate action to prevent or alleviate such situations

-- only those students who have adequately demonstrated nursing behaviors that meet the educational objectives of the program of study in nursing provided by the college, and who are capable of performing accountably within the parameters of the level of nursing practice for which the degree is to be granted, will progress in the nursing program.
+- Those students who have adequately demonstrated nursing behaviors that meet the educational objectives of the program of study in nursing provided by the college, and who are capable of performing accountably within the parameters of the level of nursing practice for which the degree is to be granted, will progress in the nursing program.

 - Accountability toward the community, in order that:

-- graduates of the program of study in nursing will be adequately able to meet the health care needs within the community in an accountable, competent manner
+- Graduates of the program of study in nursing will be adequately able to meet the healthcare needs within the community in an accountable, competent manner.

 - Accountability from a personal perspective, in that: